NetArena: Dynamic Benchmarks for AI Agents in Network Automation

 \section{Introduction}

-Recent advancements in large language models (LLMs)~\cite{gpt-4o, gemini, llama3, yang2024qwen2, liu2024deepseek} have significantly enhanced the capabilities of LLM-based agents to autonomously perform a wide range of tasks~\cite{openai-cua,cua-survey}.
-One prominent application lies in addressing critical operational challenges in networking and systems, including capacity planning for data center networks~\cite{malt, nemo_copilot}, root cause analysis in large-scale systems~\cite{root-cause-1, root-cause-2, llm_internet_agent, llm-incident-management}, and other complex tasks~\cite{wang2024netconfeval, sharma2023prosper}.
-This domain has garnered significant interest from both academia and industry, with the global market for such technologies projected to grow from USD 2.23 billion in 2025 to USD 8.64 billion by 2032~\cite{aiops_market}.
+While LLMs~\cite{gpt-4o, gemini, llama3, yang2024qwen2} have rapidly advanced agent capabilities across general tasks~\cite{openai-cua,cua-survey}, many existing benchmarks focus on simplified settings that do not fully capture the demands of real-world deployments.
+Network and system automation tasks offer a compelling alternative: they are high-stakes and require LLMs to reason under constraints like partial observability and operational risk.
+From data center capacity planning~\cite{nemo_copilot} to root cause analysis~\cite{root-cause-1} and policy synthesis~\cite{wang2024netconfeval, sharma2023prosper}, these tasks require not just correctness, but robustness and efficiency, making them an ideal stress test for AI agents.

-Despite the growing interest and advancements, evaluating the capability and reliability of LLM-based agents for real-world networking and systems remains a significant challenge.
-As these tasks often involve large-scale environments with complex domain knowledge, existing efforts rely heavily on domain experts to \textit{manually} craft queries and ground truths.
+Despite the growing interest and advancements, rigorously evaluating AI agents in network and system operations remains an open challenge because of the \textbf{data scarcity problem}.
+These tasks often involve large-scale infrastructure with complex domain-specific logic, but current benchmarks rely on \textit{manually curated queries and ground truths} by domain experts.
 This labor-intensive process has resulted in fewer than 300 queries in recent benchmarks~\cite{nemo_copilot, chen2025aiopslab} even after months of effort.
-Evaluating agents with such a limited set of static queries introduces several issues, including biases, statistical insignificance, and concerns over data contamination~\cite{zhu2023dyval}, which undermine the validity and generalizability of the results.
-For example, it is uncertain whether an agent capable of solving a specific networking problem within a particular network topology can perform equally well when the problem, location, or topology changes in real-world deployments.
-Static benchmarks are also likely to miss critical edge cases that are infeasible to enumerate manually.
+Such small, static benchmarks introduce critical limitations: they are prone to statistical bias, vulnerable to data contamination~\cite{zhu2023dyval}, and raises concerns about generalizability.
+For instance, an agent that succeeds on one task may fail entirely when the topology, location, or workload shifts.
+Moreover, static datasets struggle to surface rare but important edge cases, which are crucial for robust evaluation yet infeasible to enumerate manually.